adamkashani/WhatsApp/README.txt

 angular7 client side
 redis NO-SQL DB

+on each server folder you have the angular project on web folder (alredy compiling from angular to index.html) path request to get index html is base url of the project

 who to run this app?
+opne folder server1/server2 in IDE

 Terminal command:

 Server side